 Roasting radishes brings out a sweetness you never knew existed!
-Pair them with white beans, fresh parsley, feta and a lemon vinaigrette for a healthy and delicious side dish.
+This recipe pairs roasted radishes with white beans, fresh parsley, feta and a lemon vinaigrette for a healthy and delicious side dish.

 Then, I checked with my other go-to source for recipe ideas - Google.
 It seems that you can roast radishes!